 Fig Jam

 Our brown turkey fig tree started to produce so many figs in the summer of 2011 that the birds and squirrels couldn't eat them fast enough, so we started picking figs every day during late July and early August.
-Of course we ate a lot of fresh figs either right off the tree or with half-and-half, yogurt, or keifer.
+Of course we ate a lot of fresh figs either right off the tree or with half-and-half, yogurt, or kefir.

 Here are some ways we depleted our supply of figs. The first was to replace figs for apples in our Apple Crisp recipe, which is on this "Recipes Page."
 The only changes to make are to squeeze a lemon onto the figs and to use about 1/2 the amount of sugar that is in the Apple Crisp recipe.
 We used about 1 lb.
 (30) of our brown turkey figs for one crisp.